MycroftAI/mimic3/mimic3-tts/README.md

 #### Multiple WAV Output

-With `--output-dir` set to a directory, Larynx will output a separate WAV file for each sentence:
+With `--output-dir` set to a directory, Mimic 3 will output a separate WAV file for each sentence:

 ```sh
 mimic3 'Test 1.
 Test 2.' --output-dir /path/to/wavs